DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - 💢Uninterruptible power supplies (UPS) provide immediate, battery-driven power for a 📝short period of time to cover momentary losses of power, which would not cover a sustained period of power loss.
 - 3.9.7 Environmental issues
     - Environmental monitoring is the process of measuring and evaluating the quality of the environment within a given structure (e.g. temperature, humidity, dust, smoke), using things like chemical, biological, radiological, and microbiological detectors
-    - Halon starves a fire of oxygen by disrupting the chemical reaction of combustion, but degrades into toxic gases at 900 degrees Fahrenheit, and is not environmentally friendly
+    - Halon starves a fire of oxygen by disrupting the chemical reaction of combustion, but degrades into toxic gases at 900 degrees Fahrenheit, and is ⛔not environmentally friendly  (the 1987 Montreal protocol banned the creation of more of it).
     - If water-based sprinklers are used for fire suppression, damage to electronic equipment is likely; automate the shutoff of electricity prior to sprinkler trigger
     - Other environmental issues include earthquakes, power outages, tornados and wind
     - Secondary facilities should be located far enough away from the primary to ensure they won't be damaged by the same event